ElWanderer/kOS_scripts/documentation/readme.md

  * init scripts
  * library scripts

-Each boot script represents a mission, such as placing a satellite into orbit.
+Each boot script represents a mission or task, such as placing a satellite into orbit.
 Each one calls an init script (there are now two with a common library, but this is a very recent development) that sets up a common set of functions for loading libraries, plus some functions that are commonly-used.
 Boot scripts load and run libraries as needed.
 Many libraries are dependent on other libraries, so they call and run them in turn.

 Init scripts and libraries are meant to be generic (though more on this later) and as such should not need editing.
 Boot scripts on the other hand are often intended to be customised.
 Taking the satellite launch script as an example, there are several global variables at the top of the script that need changing to input the desired orbit parameters.